Skip to content

 Heart Center

-We offer West Virginia’s most advanced heart care services for infants, children, and teens - and continue caring into adulthood.
+West Virginia’s most advanced heart care services for infants, children, and teens - and continued care into adulthood

 The WVU Medicine Children’s Heart Center brings together specialists who can provide answers and solutions to ease parents’ fears and create positive outcomes for their kids.